 James 2:19 — "Thou believest that there is one God; thou doest well: the devils also believe, and tremble."

-But what does the Bible say about the gods of other religions?
+What about the gods of other religions?
 There are so many other religions that claim to possess the truth.
 But, the Bible is clear that there are no other gods besides Him.
-All other gods are not gods at all.
-They are nothing more than idols created by humans:
+All other "gods" are idols created by humans:

 Psalm 135:15-17 —The idols of the heathen are silver and gold, the work of men's hands.
 They have mouths, but they speak not; eyes have they, but they see not; they have ears, but they hear not; neither is there any breath in their mouths.